nk-gears/pacustconn-tools/specifications.md

   - method -m GET, POST, PATCH,DELETE
   - action Name -A : This will be used as Operation Id

+## pacc build
+- Builds the final the Swagger file using paconn validate

+## pacc validate
+- Validates the Swagger file using paconn validate

 ## pacc pull
 - Creates a New Custom Connector Locally by Importing from the remote PA
 - Supported Options